How to successfully build cultural awareness

 • What are the definite dos and don’ts?

-• What are the key differences and key similarities between this culture and ours?
+• What are the key differences and similarities between this culture and ours?

 • What stereotypes does this culture have about our culture?